Skip to main content

 Conciliation

-In conciliation, we work with you and the telco to find a resolution, either by conference call or by talking to each of you separately.
+In conciliation, we work with you and the telco to find a solution to your complaint, either by conference call or by talking to each of you separately.

 First, we might ask you (and the telco) to give us extra information.
 If we decide to use a conference call, we will set a time that suits you both.